unbit/uwsgi-docs/ForkServer.rst

 Those 3 file descriptors are:

-1 -> the communication pipe with the Emperor (required) 2 -> the config pipe (optional)
+1 -> the communication pipe with the Emperor (required)

+2 -> the config pipe (optional)

 3 -> on_demand socket (optional)

+At this point, the fork server fork() itself two times and continue the uWSGI startup using the supplied arguments array.

+How the Emperor can wait() on an external process ?
+This is why a >= 3.4 kernel is required, as thanks to the prctl(PR_SET_CHILD_SUBREAPER, 1) we can tell vassals to be re-parented to the Emperor when their parent dies (infact the fork-server forks two times, so the vassal has no parent).

+Now the Emperor has a new child and a communication pipe.
+And that's all.